-While each player creates a character for the game, the game master prepares a story.
-This is often called an adventure, plot or campaign.
-This story is not, as like a novel, written out to the last detail.
-Instead, it is a rough script consisting of a general setting, possible courses of events, the description of places and locations, as well as so-called non-player characters (NPC).
+While the players each create a character for the game, the game master prepares a story.
+This is often called an adventure or plot.
+This story is not, as in a novel, written out to the last detail.
+Instead, it is a rough script consisting of a possible course of events, the description of places, as well as so-called non-player characters (also NPC).

-Once the game starts, everyone player acts in the role of their character.
-The game leader describes situations to the best of their ability and occasionally shows maps or drawings.
+Once the game starts, everyone acts in the role of their characters.
+The game leader describes situations with words, maps or drawings.
 The players speak for their characters in the first person ("I'm taking a picture of the house at the edge of the forest.").
 If the characters' actions have an uncertain outcome, checks are used and dice are rolled.

-After preparing, the group around game leader Julia meets on a Discord video chat.
+After the preparations have been completed, the group around game leader Julia meets on a Discord server to transmit video and voice there.
 They choose Owlbear Rodeo as the platform for a virtual game table to represent their characters there as figures with markers.
-(There are many more online platforms, do a search ;))

-At the start of the session, Julia sets the scene.
+Then they finally start, and Julia describes the first scene.

 Julia: "It is the 2nd of January 1982.
 You are in a pub in the tranquil town of Lindfield in the south of England.
-It is late in the evening, and outside a light drizzle has caused the blanket of snow from the last few days to be covered in a thin layer of ice.
+It is now late in the evening, and outside the door the light drizzle has caused the blanket of snow from the last few days to be covered in a thin layer of ice.
 It's going to be cold tonight, and slippery.
-The pub is well filled, and you hear the song Tainted Love from a jukebox as you wait for another pint.
+The pub is well filled, and you hear Tainted Love from a jukebox as you wait for another pint.
 With a creak, the front door opens and a cloud of fine rain enters the pub.
-Immediately followed by a figure in a far too tight plastic yellow rain jacket."
+Immediately followed by a figure in a far too small plastic yellow rain jacket."

-This is the prelude, and Tom decides that his character Jamie would like to have a look at the newcomer.
+So this is the prelude, and Tom decides that Jamie would like to have a look at the newcomer.
 He announces the actions for Jamie: